-As of April 27, 2005, the Company had cash and cash equivalents of approximately \$1.4 million.
-The Company estimates its current cash reserves will be sufficient to fund the development of the AversionTM Technology and related operating expenses only through June, 2005.
+As of July 14, 2005, the Company had unrestricted cash and cash equivalents of approximately \$0.7 million.
+The Company estimates its current cash reserves will be sufficient to fund the development of the AversionTM Technology and related operating expenses only through August, 2005.
 See "Liquidity and Capital Resources - Commercial Focus, Cash Reserves and Funding Requirements."

-In order to complete the development and regulatory approval of the Company's product candidates and commercialize such products, if any are approved by the FDA, the Company must enter into development and commercialization agreements with third party pharmaceutical company partners providing that such partners license the Company's Technologies and further develop, register and commercialize the Company's orally administered opioid-containing finished dosage products utilizing such Technology.
+To complete the development and regulatory approval of the Company's product candidates and commercialize such products, if any are approved by the FDA, the Company intends to enter into development and commercialization agreements with third party pharmaceutical company partners providing that such partners license the Company's Technologies and further develop, register and commercialize the Company's orally administered opioid-containing finished dosage products utilizing such Technology.
 Future revenue, if any, will be derived from milestone payments and a share of profits and/or royalty payments relating to such collaborative partners' sale of products incorporating the Company's Technologies.
-As of April 27, 2005, the Company did not have any such collaborative agreements, nor can there be any assurance that the Company will enter into collaborative agreements in the future.
+As of July 14, 2005, the Company did not have any such collaborative agreements, nor can there be any assurance that the Company will enter into collaborative agreements in the future.

 Estimating the dates of completion of clinical development, and the costs to complete development, of the Company's product candidates would be highly speculative, subjective and potentially misleading.
-Pharmaceutical products take a significant amount of time to research, develop and commercialize, with the clinical trial portion of development generally taking several years to complete.
+Pharmaceutical products require significant time to research, develop and commercialize, with the clinical trial portion of development generally taking several years to complete.
 The Company expects to reassess its future research and development plans based on the review of data received from current research and development activities.
 The cost and pace of future research and development activities are linked and subject to change.

-Results of Operations for the Three Months Ended March 31, 2005 and March 31, 2004
+Results of Operations for the Six Months Ended June 30, 2005 and June 30, 2004

-In comparing results of operations for the three months ended March 31, 2005 with those for 2004 it is important to consider that in 2004 the Company, as restructured, has focused the majority of its efforts and resources on research and development activities and subsequent to March, 2004, no longer maintained any generic pharmaceutical manufacturing facilities or conducted any finished dosage manufacturing activities.
-Net product revenues and manufacturing expenses realized in 2004 were incurred as part of an orderly phase out of all generic pharmaceutical product manufacturing activities.
+In comparing results of operations for the six months ended June 30, 2005 with those for 2004 it is important to consider that in 2004 the Company, as restructured, focused the majority of its efforts and resources on research and development activities and subsequent to March, 2004, no longer maintained any generic manufacturing facilities or conducted any finished dosage manufacturing activities.
+Net product revenues and manufacturing expenses realized in 2004 were incurred as part of an orderly phase out of all generic product manufacturing and distribution activities.